 The statement of claim can be filed directly in court itself, after printing in 3 copies.
 A second option is to submit the claim through the Net Law website - for this purpose, a government identification process is required.

-At present, a small claim can be filed for a maximum of 33,900 NIS in a commission of 1% of the total claim.
+At present, a small claim can be made for a maximum of 33,900 NIS in a commission of 1% of the total claim.
 For example, if you have filed a claim for 15,000, you will be asked to pay 150 a commission.

 - A small sample claim sheet is ready to be filled out click here